 After about the fifth attempt at gluing together my PVC piping. watching the pressure build and an Old Faithful type explosion that would bring neighborhood kids from three houses over, I decided I needed to try something different.
 The science made sense, I had everything hooked up the way it originally had been.
 Working flawlessly for about 4 years with no problems.
 So what’s the problem?

 I then brought out a professional who decided the entire thing was set up wrong and went about charging me $1,000.
-He put in a new pump, completely redoing all of the plumbing and pipes and even digging another hole so we had two wells to draw from.
+He put in a new pump, completely redoing all of the plumbing and pipes, and even dug another hole so we had two wells to draw from.

 “Ahhh, that’s it, let’s try it now.”… BOOM!
 Explosion!
+Like a geyser.
+Again.
 The plumber promptly left with my money and told me, “I don’t know what’s going wrong.
 But hey at least you have new stuff.
 When you finally get it working it should work better.”

 Analogy number one –